linuxdeepin/deepin-system-monitor/README.md

 Deepin system monitor: a more user-friendly system monitor.

-Thanks a lot for [Lily Rivers](https://github.com/VioletDarkKitty/system-monitor)'s working, this project used a lot of his code.
+Thanks a lot for [Lily Rivers](https://github.com/VioletDarkKitty/system-monitor)'s working, this project used a lot of her code.

 ## Dependencies